CodingItWrong/codingitwrong.com/_drafts/dependency-inversion.md

 Is this a sign that our diagram is totally arbitrary?

 No: this is actually a way the diagram helps us think through alternatives in our design.
 We could think of the abstraction either as more closely associated with `CreateBlogPost` or with `TwitterClient`.
-In other words, the interface can be *owned by* either the client or the implementor.
+In other words, the abstraction can be *owned by* either the client or the implementor.

 If we want to invert the dependency and have our high-level classes independent of our low-level classes, our diagram suggests the *client* should own the abstraction.
 They should be part of the same "package" (depending on your language, a namespace, module, or group).
 Drawing the diagram this way makes it clearer that the dependency really has been inverted: